Investments Frequently Asked Questions

 We’ve collected some of the most frequently asked questions about our investments products and services, and grouped them by topic to make it easier for you to access the information you need to make informed financial decisions.

-Are my funds with RBFCU Investments Group insured by the National Credit Union Administration (NCUA)?
+Are my investments insured by the National Credit Union Administration (NCUA)?

-No, funds invested through RBFCU Investments Group are not insured by NCUA.
-Depending on the type of investments within a personal portfolio, your funds may be insured by other agencies.
+No, investments are not insured by NCUA.
+Depending on the type of investments within a personal portfolio, they may be insured by other agencies.

 Are there any fees for my consultation with RBFCU Investments Group?

-If it’s your first time to access this information, you’ll need to set up your access credentials.
 This page provides a summary of your account only.
-If you wish to make changes to different investment services you have with RBFCU Investments Group, you’ll need to log in to your CUNA Brokerage Services Inc account or contact your RBFCU Investments Group financial advisor.
+If you wish to make changes to different investment services, contact your RBFCU Investments Group financial advisor.

-I received a letter from a partner of RBFCU Investments Group.
+I received a letter from a partner of RBFCU Services.
 Should I trust it?

-RBFCU Investments Group has partnered with various companies to offer you a broad array of products and services to enhance your life.
-If you are unsure about the validity of a letter you received, please contact us at 1-888-294-0202 prior to taking action.
+RBFCU Services and RBFCU Insurance Agency have partnered with various companies to offer you a broad array of products and services to enhance your life.
+If you are unsure about the validity of a letter you received, please contact RBFCU Services at 1-888-294-0202 or RBFCU Insurance Agency at 1-888-564-2999 prior to taking action.

 Is an RBFCU Money Market an investment product?
 Can it lose value?